colts70/The-Sematic-Stack/README.md

 IANA “uses /.well-known/ per RFC 8615”)

+If any OF the semantic root ANCHORs are not external to the AI system, then it is not deterministic—it is merely authoritative.
+Determinism requires an independently verifiable reference that exists outside the model, outside the platform, and outside any internal trust or ranking system.
+When meaning is internalized, the AI is forced to assert correctness rather than prove it, reducing resolution to institutional authority: “trust us, we interpreted it correctly.”
+This reintroduces the exact failure modes that cause hallucination and semantic drift—opaque weighting, heuristic overrides, and silent reinterpretation.
+A semantic root only becomes deterministic when it is domain-owned, publicly fetchable, and resolved before inference, with validation based on external witnesses rather than platform judgment.
+Anything less is not grounding; it is governance.
 How did this happen?

 “I wasn’t trying to be a visionary.
 In October 2025, I was just the average guy chasing SEO — consolidating every 301 redirect I could — when I stopped and asked myself: how do you actually claim the semantic identity of a topic?